Doubly robust estimation and sensitivity analysis for marginal structural quantile models: Analyses of Yale New Haven Health System Electronic Health Record data

-Table \ref{tab:real_data} summarizes the unadjusted, IPW, ICR, and doubly robust estimators for $\bm \theta_q$ in the MSQM at $q=$ 25\%, 50\%, and 75\%, and also includes results for $\bm\xi=[\xi_0,\xi_1,\xi_2,\xi_3]$ in the MSMM.
-For a more comprehensive view, a graphical summary of $\hat{\bm \theta}_q$ for $q$ between 5\% and 95\% is provided in Figure 2 of the Supplementary Material.
-Without accounting for time-dependent confounding, the unadjusted approach shows that the antihypertensive treatments given at all time periods are associated with a higher SBP quantile at 6 hour after development of severe HTN.
+Table \ref{tab:real_data} summarizes the unadjusted, IPW, ICR, and doubly robust estimators for $\bm \theta_q$ in the MSQM at $q\in\{0.25,0.5,0.75\}$, and also includes results for $\bm\xi=[\xi_0,\xi_1,\xi_2,\xi_3]^T$ in the MSMM.
+For a more comprehensive view, a graphical summary of $\widehat{\bm \theta}_q$ for $q$ between 0.05 and 0.95 is provided in Web Figure S2.
+Without accounting for time-dependent confounding, the unadjusted approach shows that the antihypertensive treatments given at all time periods are associated with a higher SBP quantile.
 The remaining approaches generally suggest that the antihypertensive treatments are effective in reducing the SBP, especially at a higher quantile level.
 Although the overall causal conclusions from the MSMM appear similar to those from the MSQM, the MSMM fails to capture the heterogeneity of the treatment effects over the SBP distribution.
 For example, the doubly robust MSQM estimator suggests that the protective effect from the third treatment $A_3$ is strengthened with a higher quantile (for example, $\widehat\theta_{3,0.25}^{\text{DR}}=-1.9$, $\widehat\theta_{3,0.5}^{\text{DR}}=-3.6$, and $\widehat\theta_{3,0.75}^{\text{DR}}=-4.5$).
 This implies that patients with a higher SBP may benefit more from the treatment, thereby avoiding harm due to excessive blood pressure.
-In contrast, the doubly robust MSMM estimator provides only an overall summary with $\widehat\xi_{3}^{\text{DR}}=-2.9$, suggesting that $A_3$ decreases the SBP measurements for $-2.9$ mmHg on average, but it does not provide information on how treatment may differentially affect various parts of the SBP distribution.
+In contrast, the doubly robust MSMM estimator provides only an overall summary with $\widehat\xi_{3}^{\text{DR}}=-2.9$, suggesting that $A_3$ decreases the SBP measurements for $-2.9$ mmHg on average.